martinjackson/simple-widgets/docs/SearchSortTable.md

 <SearchSortTable hidden={hideTheCols}/>
 ```

+This should not be used with the latest format of eachRowInTable.

 15. **hover** = indicates when a row in the table is hovered over it will change to the hoverColor or cyan if no hover color is given.
 Cyan is the default hover color.
 If you want to detect that the hover over row was clicked, the user should have an onClick event in the tr in the eachRowInTable function.